jaredririe/backendology/content/post/2018-07-23-database-indexes.md

 ---
-layout: post
 title: "Breaking Down Abstractions: Database Indexes"
+author: "Jared Ririe"
+categories: "Breaking Abstractions"
 date: 2018-07-23
-categories:
+slug: database-indexes
+tags:
+- databases
 ---

-# Breaking Down Abstractions: Database Indexes

 In the introduction to this blog, I mentioned that I love breaking down abstractions to understand what makes them tick.
 This blog post is the first of many that will break down a fascinating abstraction.